 PMP Formula #9: Estimate at Completion (EAC)

-The expected total cost of completing all work expressed as the sum of the actual cost to date and the estimated sum to complete the project.
+The expected total cost of completing all work is expressed as the sum of the actual cost to date and the estimated sum to complete the project.
 It is one of the most common PMP formulas.
-We can find EAC value by 3 different approaches using EV, SPI and CPI values.
+We can find EAC value by 3 different approaches using EV, SPI, and CPI values.

 Approach #1: It assumes that all future ETC work will be accomplished at the budgeted rate.
 Accordingly, its formula is as follows: